 - Each department head (or his/her designee) must report to their VP or Dean for approval in the decision to close their office and indicate the time it will close.

-- When Communication & Marketing announces the college is canceling classes via an all-fs and all-stu e-mail message, Communication & Marketing will include in that e-mail (and in the post on the home page) a link to a separate Web page (www.newpaltz.edu/officeclosings) where the status of department offices will be posted.
+- When the Office of Communication & Marketing announces the College is canceling classes via all-fs/ all-stu messages, Communication & Marketing will include in that e-mail, and on the website home page, a link to a separate Web page (www.newpaltz.edu/officeclosings) where the status of department offices will be posted.

 Below is a list of radio and television stations you can tune in to for announcements regarding cancellations and delays.
-A message also will be recorded on the 257-INFO (4636) hot line and posted on the Web site.
+A message will be recorded on the 257-INFO (4636) hot line and posted on the website.

 The Office of Communication & Marketing offers an emergency alert system – NPAlert – as a part of its fully integrated and coordinated notification system.
 Faculty and staff may sign up to receive a phone call, text message, and/or e-mail in the event of a delay or cancellation due to inclement weather or on-campus emergency.
 This service augments the other communications tools used to convey urgent messages.
 (Standard text messaging rates apply for text messages received.)